Every Writer Needs a Cartel

 When you think of the stereotypical writer, you might picture a silent, brooding genius who keeps to himself.
-A recluse who rarely ventured into the outside world except to “research” the lives of the subjects of his stories.
+A recluse who rarely ventures into the outside world except to “research” the lives of the subjects of his stories.
 You might imagine an entire profession of Emily Dickinsons, pale and contemplative.

 However, for nearly every famous writer—from Ernest Hemingway to Virginia Woolf, J.R.R.
 Tolkien to Mary Shelley—this stereotype couldn’t be further from the truth.